Thibault2ss/test-caracas/README.md

 **you need docker-compose, and be on a unix system**

 ## Setup
+- add .env file in project root, then

 ```
 make build   # builds docker image, install dependencies, lints, builds front, runs tests, runs server.
 make up      # starts server